rezarahimian/docs/multiple_withdrawal.rst

 Suggested solutions
 *******************
 Several solutions have been suggested by Ethereum community (mostly from developers on GitHub) to address this attack.
-There would be some considerations for each solution that needs to be discussed in term of compatibility and security:
+There would be some considerations for each solution that needs to be discussed in term of compatibility with ERC20 standard and attack mitigation.
+We have examined technical aspects of each solution below:

 .. _ui_enforcement:

 1. Enforcement by User Interface (UI)
 =====================================
-ERC20 standard emphasizes that:
+As emphasized by ERC20 standard :cite:`Ref08`:

 .. figure:: images/multiple_withdrawal_03.png
     :scale: 80%